cgythm/fuzzy-octo-tribble/stuff/colorshifting/README.md

 ### Sporadic Color Shifting

-Besides what it does, which is just simply change the background color, this little bit of code was my attempt at working with continuation style passing.
+Besides simple the background color changes, this little bit of code was my attempt in working with continuation style passing.

     function start() {